stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - In production, it is not possible to use a self-signed certificate for the integration due to BMID needs the certificate & its intermediate chain.
 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.

-On the HTTPS protocol level, the connections must be secured using trusted Root CA (not self-signed).
+<aside class="warning"> On the HTTPS protocol level, the connections must be secured using trusted Root CA (not self-signed).
 In contrary, the key pairs used for signing and/or encrypting the OIDC JWT tokens can be self-signed.

-**For signature and encryption, does BMID accept either RP self-signed certificates or certificates signed by an internal PKI (in which case we need to provide also our internal CA certificate)?”**

-This JWKSet is accessible, using a secured HTTPS U
 ### 2.1.2.
 About JWKSet, JWKSet URIs, Callback-Redirect URLs

 The JWKSet URLs are used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Our BE must know which URL to contact.